 3. To empower local community role models (professional soccer players, youth sport coaches, teachers, peer educators, etc.) with the tools to educate the youth in their communities.

-With an annual budget of $4.2 million, 61 employees and over 300 volunteers in South Africa, Zambia, Zimbabwe and the United States.
-GRS delivers its Skillz interventions to youth between the ages of 12-18 every day across this geography and regularly hosts training events for staff and volunteers.
+With an annual budget of $8 million, 75 employees and over 500 volunteers in South Africa, Zambia, Zimbabwe and the United States, and partners throughout the globe, GRS delivers its SKILLZ interventions to youth between the ages of 13-18 every day across this geography and regularly hosts training events for staff and volunteers.

-GRS’s activities are divided two areas: global activities and in-country activities.
-Globally, GRS focuses on curriculum development, measurement and evaluations, strategic development and financial management.
-In-country, our teams execute on the GRS and partner funded programs managing all aspects required to fulfill our mission and satisfy the funders’ financial and programmatic needs.
-In addition, outside GRS’s three core countries (South Africa, Zambia and Zimbabwe), the global team provides technical assistance to implementing partners who deliver Skillz interventions.
-GRS’s global team identifies partners capable of sustaining a football based HIV prevention program, matches them with funders, provides in-country training and ongoing technical assistance and assists in the overall capacity building of these organizations.
+GRS’s activities are divided into two areas: global activities and in-country activities.
+Globally, GRS focuses on curriculum development, measurement and evaluation, strategic development and financial management.
+In-country, our teams execute on the GRS and partner funded programs, managing all aspects required to fulfill our mission and satisfy the funders’ financial and programmatic needs.
+In addition, outside GRS’s three affiliate countries (South Africa, Zambia and Zimbabwe), the global team provides technical assistance to implementing partners who deliver SKILLZ interventions.
+GRS’s global team identifies partners capable of sustaining a football-based HIV prevention program, matches them with funders, provides in-country training and ongoing technical assistance and assists in the overall capacity building of these organizations.

 Through these activities, GRS engages hundreds of young role model educators (coaches, teachers and peer educators) on a part time or volunteer basis in several African countries.

-Grassroot Soccer’s funding continues to come from three sources: individuals, corporations and foundations, visit our Supporters page to see our great funding partners.
-GRS is actively soliciting long-term support from all three of these groups, learn more about how you can help support GRS.
+Grassroot Soccer’s funding continues to come from multiple sources: individuals, corporations and foundations, and government agencies.
+Visit our Supporters page to see our great funding partners.